gilt/tech-blog/_posts/2017-01-03-instant-voucher-serverless.md

 ### Polling and Retry on Errors

 Serverless (or FaaS) paradigm fits really well on the scenarios that computing completes within short time (ideally seconds).
 However sometimes we still need to run slightly longer computing or async tasks.
-For example in our pipeline we need to keep polling an service endpoint for fraud scan result since it is an async process.
+For example in our pipeline we need to keep polling a service endpoint for fraud scan result since it is an async process.
 We implement it by defining a retry counter *get_fraud_status_retries* within a Choice state and set a max attempt count of 60 to terminate retries.

 ```json
 "IsFraudOrder": {